intel/neural-compressor/examples/tensorflow/nlp/bert_large_squad/README.md

 For bert, we applied the first one as we  already have built-in dataset and metric for bert squad task.

 ### Write Yaml config file
 In examples directory, there is a bert.yaml.
 We could remove most of items and only keep mandatory item for tuning.
-We also implement a calibration dataloader and have evaluation field for creation of evaluation function at internal lpot.
+We also implement a calibration dataloader and have evaluation field for creation of evaluation function at internal neural_compressor.

 ```yaml
 model: